mmeehan-8/GUbioinformatics/MasterNotes.md

 ### FIFTH: FastQC of trimmed
 - ran FastQC on trimmed data reads, both forward and reverse paired reads
+- compared FastQC of trimmed and raw reads, to see if the quality of the reads and data has improved post trimming

 `fastqc -o fastqc_out cleanedreads/SRR6996008.sra_1.paired.fq.gz cleanedreads/SRR6996008.sra_2.paired.fq.gz`